Eagle Mode

 perl make.pl install

 This would build the project using the GNU compiler, and it would install to a default directory (on UNIX-like systems it is /usr/local/eaglemode).
-There are some options you could give to the commands.
-For example, if you want to install to another directory, say something like:
+There are some options you can give to the commands.
+For example, if you want to install to another directory, and if you want a desktop menu entry, say something like:

 A full description of all the options can be seen with: